-The State of Qatar has been a long-standing donor and player in international development and committed QAR 3 billion (USD 824 million) in 2012.
-Qatar also established a Department for International Development in 2009 in Ministry of Foreign Affairs.
+The State of Qatar has been a long-standing donor and player in international development and to that effect committed QAR 3 billion (USD 824 million) in 2012.
+Qatar also established a Department for International Development in 2009 within the Ministry of Foreign Affairs.
 The Department's strategy and efforts fall in line with the overall strategy of the Ministry of Foreign Affairs.
 The government of Qatar also established the Qatar Development Fund in 2012 within the Ministry of Foreign Affairs for international development programmes and support.
 In April 2015, QDF signed an agreement to consolidate a USD 100 million QDF-financed loan to the Palestinian authority.
 Since 2013, Qatar is also supporting GPEI with a contribution of USD 30 million for vaccination in Syria and among Syrian refugees.
 In April 2013 Qatar hosted a donors’ conference on Darfur and raised USD 3.6 billion in pledges to finance the development of war-ravaged Darfur in west Sudan, where Qatar’s contribution amounted to USD 500 million.

 The magnitude of aid offered by the State of Qatar is a clear reflection of the vision of the Qatari leadership to reduce the suffering of victims and achieve and support global partnerships for the achievement of the Millennium Development Goals in countries around the world.

 In January 2015, the State of Qatar announced a pledge of USD 10 million for the 2016–2020 programme.